yketa/active_particles/README.md

 Simulation scripts rely on the [HOOMD-blue](https://glotzerlab.engin.umich.edu/hoomd-blue/) simulation toolkit to perform molecular dynamics simulation of active particles.

-All scripts (or almost) contain a detailed documentation in their header, accessible through Python with the built-in function `help(module_name)`.

 ## Requirements

 * __active_particles__ was tested on Mac OS X and Linux, thus the installation script should work on these OS only.